 Choice B: Cut Spending

-They're choosing Choice B because Choice A leads to a money crisis.
-But Choice B also leads to crisis—just a different kind.
-It's like choosing between a heart attack now or slow organ failure later.
-Either way, bad news.
+They lean toward Choice B because Choice A risks a confidence shock.
+But Choice B creates its own crisis—just slower and more political.
+It’s like choosing between a heart attack now or organ failure later.

 This Has Happened Before